Analysis of factors associated with mortality in major burn patients

-As the classification success of our logistic regression model established to identify prognostic markers of mortality can be seen in the table, the rate of accurate classification/accurate assignment of observations is 93.8%.
+As the classification success of our logistic regression model established to identify prognostic markers of mortality, the rate of accurate classification/accurate assignment of observations is 93.8%.
 In other words, the model made accurate predictions in 93.8% of the 224 patients.
-In this classification, 6 patients were misclassified in the surviving group, whereas 5 patients were misclassified in the mortality group.
-That is, 92.6% of patients who did not survive and 94.7% of surviving patients were predicted with accuracy.
+In this classification, six patients were misclassified in the surviving group, whereas five patients were misclassified in the mortality group.
+That is, 92.6% of patients who did not survive and 94.7% of the surviving patients were predicted with accuracy.

 Our study included patients with 30% or higher affected TBSA.
 Many factors have previously been associated with mortality in the literature.
 When we evaluate the association between sex and mortality, we observe that there is no consensus on this subject.
-Some authors found female sex as a risk factor, whereas others did not find a significant association between sex and mortality (4-5).
+Some authors have found female sex as a risk factor, whereas others have not found a significant association between sex and mortality (4,5).
 In our study, 81.7% of patients were males, and 18.4% were females.
 In the group that ended up with mortality, 41.5% of patients were males, and 58.5% were females.
-There was a statistically significant association between sex and mortality in our study (p=0.041).
+There was a statistically significant association between sex and mortality in our study (p= 0.041).
 Accordingly, female sex can be interpreted as a risk factor.
-In their study, Kumar et al. (6) examined causes of mortality among patients with major burns, and they found mortality rate in female patients as 87.5%.
-Liodaki et al. (7) attributed higher mortality rate among females to greater adipose tissue volume, and they stated that the adipose tissue functions as an active immune system organ responsible for increased systemic inflammatory response in burn trauma.
+In their study, Kumar et al. (6) have examined causes of mortality among patients with major burns, and they have found mortality rate in female patients as 87.5%.
+Liodaki et al. (7) have attributed higher mortality rate among females to greater adipose tissue volume, and they have stated that the adipose tissue functions as an active immune system organ responsible for increased systemic inflammatory response in burn trauma.

-Although majority of patients with major burns were young, an examination of the relationship between patient age and mortality showed that the mean age was 37 years (range: 0–95 years).
-The mean age of patients in the mortality group was 43.66 years, and the mean age in the surviving group was 31.39 years.
-Accordingly, there was a significant association between age and mortality (p=0.001).
-Patients were evaluated according to age groups, and while there was no mortality in the 0–14 years age group, mortality rate was 41.8% in the 15–59 years age group and 81.5% in the 60 years or older age group (p=0.001).
-Ryan et al. (8) found age older than 60 years as a risk factor for mortality.
-There are also other studies that report the association between advanced age and mortality (9, 10).
+Although majority of the patients with major burns were young, an examination of the relationship between patient age and mortality showed that the mean age was 37 years (range: 0-95 years).
+Mean age of the patients in the mortality group was 43.66 years, and mean age in the surviving group was 31.39 years.
+Accordingly, there was a significant association between age and mortality (p= 0.001).
+Patients were evaluated according to age groups, and while there was no mortality in the 0-14 years age group, mortality rate was 41.8% in the 15-59 years age group and 81.5% in the 60 years or older age group (p= 0.001).
+Ryan et al. (8) have found age older than 60 years as a risk factor for mortality.
+There are also other studies that report the association between advanced age and mortality (9,10).
 Our results also indicate that advanced age is a significant risk factor for mortality.

 In our study, the overall mean affected TBSA was 53.7%.
 Affected TBSA was 62.7% in the mortality group and 46.63% in the surviving group.
-There was a statistically significant association between affected TBSA and mortality (p=0.001).
-There is a consensus in the literature that larger affected TBSA is associated with a high mortality rate (11, 12, 13).
+There was a statistically significant association between affected TBSA and mortality (p= 0.001).
+There is a consensus in the literature that larger affected TBSA is associated with a high mortality rate (11-13).
 A recent study reported that affected TBSA over 40% is a risk factor for mortality.
-There are also other studies that found the mortality rate is 100% in the patient group with affected TBSA over 70% (14, 15, 16).
+There are also other studies that found the mortality rate is 100% in the patient group with affected TBSA over 70% (14-16).
 In our study, mortality rate among patients with affected TBSA 30% or higher was 44.2%.

 According to the manner of burn injury, 198 (88.4%) patients were injured as a result of accidents, whereas 26 (11.6%) patients were injured due to suicide attempt.
-Of the patients, 41.7% of accidental cases and 73% of suicidal cases ended up with mortality.
-There was a significant difference regarding mortality rate between accidental and suicidal cases (p=0.003).
+Of the patients, 41.7% of the accidental cases and 73% of the suicidal cases ended up with mortality.
+There was a significant difference regarding mortality rate between accidental and suicidal cases (p= 0.003).
 A review of the literature showed that mortality rate is higher among accidental cases of burn injury and is lower among suicidal cases.
-The mean affected TBSA in accidental cases that ended up with mortality was 62.65%, whereas it was 62.74% in accidental cases with mortality.
-This indicates that affected TBSA on its own is not a cause of death in patients with flame burn injuries.
+Mean affected TBSA in accidental cases that ended up with mortality was 62.65%, whereas it was 62.74% in accidental cases with mortality, which indicates that affected TBSA on its own is not a cause of death in patients with flame burn injuries.
 Probably, physiopathological changes associated with flame burn injury are the reasons for increased mortality rate.
 We believe that further studies are necessary to clarify this relationship.
-The relationship between mean TBSA and mortality was statistically significant in both the accidental and suicidal groups (p=0.002).
+The relationship between mean TBSA and mortality was statistically significant in both the accidental and suicidal groups (p= 0.002).

 We evaluated complete blood count and blood chemistry parameters measured at the time of admission.
-Elevated WBC count (p=0.001) and reduced platelet count (p=0.043) were found to be statistically significant.
-Patients were classified according to the length of hospitalization.
-LDH levels measured at the time of admission, at the mid-term of the hospitalization period, and at the end of the hospitalization period were found to be associated with mortality (p<0.005).
+Elevated WBC count (p= 0.001) and reduced platelet count (p= 0.043) were found to be statistically significant.
+Patients were classified according to ength of hospitalization.
+LDH levels measured at the time of admission, at the mid-term of the hospitalization period, and at the end of the hospitalization period were found to be associated with mortality (p< 0.005).
 Total bilirubin, ALT, and AST levels measured at the time of admission did not show any association with mortality.

 Platelets are cells free of nucleus in the circulation, and their principal function is to maintain hemostasis.
-They are additionally known to play roles in wound healing and cytokine-mediated immune response.
+They are additionally known to play roles in wound healing and cytokinemediated immune response.
 Platelets have been shown to be associated with sepsis and increased mortality in critically ill patients (34).
-Marck et al. (23) reported that thrombocytopenia is associated with sepsis and is one of the predictive factors for mortality.
-Macedo et al. (35) noted that thrombocytopenia and anemia are associated with mortality according to the results of univariate analysis, but the same association was not observed in multivariate analysis.
-Wolf et al. (15) found that thrombocytopenia (<20,000/mL) is associated with mortality in patients with severe burns.
-We also found a statistically significant association between thrombocytopenia and mortality (p=0.043).
+Marck et al. (23) have reported that thrombocytopenia is associated with sepsis and is one of the predictive factors for mortality.
+Macedo et al. (35) have noted that thrombocytopenia and anemia are associated with mortality according to the results of univariate analysis, but the same association was not observed in multivariate analysis.
+Wolf et al. (15) have found that thrombocytopenia (< 20.000/mL) is associated with mortality in patients with severe burns.
+We also found a statistically significant association between thrombocytopenia and mortality (p= 0.043).